Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 ### Creating `e2e` tests

-As per [BCPNFR9](/Azure-Verified-Modules/specs/bicep/#id-bcpnfr9---category-testing---expected-test-directories), the module must contain a minimum set of deployment test cases, but beyond those you're free to implement any additional, meaningful test that you see fit.
+As per [BCPRMNFR1](/Azure-Verified-Modules/specs/bicep/#id-bcprmnfr1---category-testing---expected-test-directories), a resource module must contain a minimum set of deployment test cases, while for pattern modules there is no restriction on the naming each deployment test must have.
+In either case, you're free to implement any additional, meaningful test that you see fit.
 Each test is implemented in its own test folder, containing at least a `main.test.bicep` and optionally any amount of extra deployment files that you may require (e.g., to deploy dependencies using a `dependencies.bicep` that you reference in the test template file).

 To get started implementing your test in the `main.test.bicep` file, we recommend the following guidelines: